 Here is an overview of Yale School of Drama facilities.
 Expand the sections below for information about each building and links to our interactive map.
 The to.yale.edu website provides a wealth of information about traveling to and around Yale and New Haven.

 at 222 York Street is Yale School of Drama’s center.
-It includes a proscenium theater seating 636, which is shared with the undergraduate dramatic association.
-The University Theatre also houses the main administrative offices; the scene, prop, and costume shops; a lounge with computer workstations; and several classrooms.
+It includes a proscenium theater, seating 636, which is shared with the undergraduate dramatic association.
+The University Theatre also houses the main administrative offices; the scene, prop, metal, and costume shops; a lounge; and several classrooms.

 in Holcombe T. Green, Jr. Hall, located at 1156 Chapel Street, contains a flexible performance space seating up to 200.
 This building also houses the Yale School of Art.